black-ghost-off/ESP32-BLE-Controller/README.md

 Credits to [chegewara](https://github.com/chegewara) as the ESP32-BLE-Mouse library is based on [this piece of code](https://github.com/nkolban/esp32-snippets/issues/230#issuecomment-473135679) that he provided.

-Credits to [wakwak-koba](https://github.com/wakwak-koba) for the NimBLE [code](https://github.com/wakwak-koba/ESP32-NimBLE-Gamepad) that he provided.
+Credits to [wakwak-koba](https://github.com/wakwak-koba) for the NimBLE [code](https://github.com/wakwak-koba/ESP32-NimBLE-Controller) that he provided.

 ## Notes
-This library allows you to make the ESP32 act as a Bluetooth Gamepad and control what it does.
+This library allows you to make the ESP32 act as a Bluetooth Controller and control what it does.
 Relies on [NimBLE-Arduino](https://github.com/h2zero/NimBLE-Arduino)

 Use [this](http://www.planetpointy.co.uk/joystick-test-application/) Windows test app to test/see all of the buttons Ensure you have Direct X 9 installed

-Gamepads desgined for Android use a different button mapping.
+Controllers desgined for Android use a different button mapping.
 This effects analog triggers, where the standard left and right trigger axes are not detected.
 Android calls the HID report for right trigger `"GAS"` and left trigger `"BRAKE"`.
 Enabling the `"Accelerator"` and `"Brake"` simulation controls allows them to be used instead of right and left trigger.

 Right thumbstick on Windows is usually z, rz, whereas on Android, this may be z, rx, so you may want to set them separately with setZ and setRX, instead of using setRightThumb(z, rz), or use setRightThumbAndroid(z, rx)

 ## Multi-functional HID Device Support

-Starting from this version, the library supports creating a **multi-functional HID device** that combines gamepad, keyboard, and mouse functionality in a single BLE connection.
+Starting from this version, the library supports creating a **multi-functional HID device** that combines Controller, keyboard, and mouse functionality in a single BLE connection.
 This means your ESP32-C3 can act as all three input devices simultaneously.

 ### Features:
-- **Gamepad**: All existing gamepad functionality (buttons, axes, triggers, hats, etc.)
+- **Controller**: All existing Controller functionality (buttons, axes, triggers, hats, etc.)
 - **Keyboard**: Full keyboard support with modifier keys, function keys, and text input
 - **Mouse**: Mouse buttons (left, right, middle), movement, and scroll wheel
 - **Combined Usage**: Use all three input types at the same time